Regal Recordings: Background

 The Western Electric electrical process of recording was introduced in February 1926.
 Those records re-recorded using this process invariably have their catalogue number suffixed by 'R'.

 From March 1930, all new releases were prefixed in the catalogue by 'MR', commencing at MR1.

 In 1932, it was merged with the British Zonophone label and became Regal Zonophone, following the merger of those labels' respective parent companies, the Columbia Graphophone Company and the Gramophone Company, to form EMI.
 A listing of records produced by Regal in this era is available from the CLPGS.

 Regal today

 In 1995, the Regal label was revived by EMI as the Parlophone imprint Regal Recordings.
-Regal Recordings' current roster includes Lily Allen, Loney Dear, Cathy Davey, and Jakobínarína.
-Regal, as well as Parlophone, became part of the Warner Music Group in 2013.
+Following the 2013 acquisition of Parlophone by the Warner Music Group, Regal became part of Warner’s portfolio.

+In 2025, Regal Records relaunched as an independent label and music distribution specialist, focused on supporting cutting-edge and emerging artists.
+The first two signings under the new era of Regal are Kilu and Josephine Illingworth.